-Heuga Center, Edwards, CO. $5,000 to support the Center’s CAN DO medical program in Northern California scheduled for 2005.
+Heuga Center, Edwards, CO. $15,000 to support the Center’s CAN DO medical programs.

-Make A Wish Foundation, San Francisco, CA. $10,000 to support their Adopt-A-Wish program.
+Make A Wish Foundation, San Francisco, CA. $10,000 to support an Outreach Coordinator position.

 The Painted Turtle Camp, Malibu, CA. $5,000 to support the organization’s medical camp programs.